ubopod/ubo-hal/rgb_ring/README.md

 ### All LEDs to specified Color

-To sets all LEDs to the specified color:
+To sets all LEDs in the ring to the specified color:

 `lc.set_all(color=(0, 127, 0))`